IoT-LLM: a framework for enhancing Large Language Model reasoning from real-world sensor data: INTRODUCTION

 To bridge this gap and address the proposed questions, we conduct a comprehensive study on leveraging LLMs for various IoT tasks in the physical world.
-First, we evaluate LLMs' ability to handle IoT classification and regression challenges by introducing a new benchmark comprising five representative IoT sensory tasks: human activity recognition, industrial anomaly detection, heartbeat anomaly detection, WiFi-based human sensing, and indoor localization.
-These tasks span diverse domains, including daily life, industrial applications, and healthcare, with varying levels of complexity and difficulty.
+First, we evaluate LLMs' ability to handle IoT classification and regression challenges by introducing a unified benchmark comprising five representative IoT sensory tasks: human activity recognition, industrial anomaly detection, heartbeat anomaly detection, WiFi-based human sensing, and indoor localization.
+These tasks encompass a wide range of domains, including daily life, industrial applications, and healthcare, with varying degrees of complexity.
+The datasets involved cover not only common modalities such as IMU readings and industrial sensor measurements (e.g., temperature, pressure) but also high-dimensional signals such as electrocardiogram (ECG) data and even higher-dimensional inputs like Wi-Fi channel state information (CSI).
 Next, we propose IoT-LLM, a unified framework to enhance LLMs' reasoning capabilities with IoT data.
 IoT-LLM includes three key components: IoT data simplification and enrichment, IoT-oriented knowledge retrieval augmentation, and prompt configuration.
 Finally, we assess LLMs' comprehension and problem-solving abilities by analyzing their generated reasoning processes.
 Results demonstrate that IoT-LLM enables LLMs to perform more precise and domain-specific analyses compared to baseline methods, achieving expert-level insights across IoT tasks.
+In addition, because the domain knowledge in our framework is automatically retrieved from the knowledge base, there is no need to manually craft expert knowledge for each additional task.
+When adapting to an additional IoT task, simply adding relevant documents to the IoT knowledge base is sufficient, and the rest of the framework’s pipeline remains unchanged.
+In real-world scenarios, it would be impractical to individually tailor expert knowledge for thousands of IoT tasks, which underscores the advantage of our approach.
 In summary, our contributions are as follows: \begin{itemize} \item We systematically study how LLMs can address real-world problems by perceiving the physical world via IoT sensor data.

 \item We propose a unified framework to address IoT-related real-world problems, which enhances the capability of LLMs through three tailored steps.
 To the best of our knowledge, this is the first unified framework for IoT-sensory tasks in the physical world.